Press

 Preserving the written record of the mountains, one volume at a time.

-Appalachian Press is the publishing division of Appalachian Genealogy, created to return the written heritage of the mountains to circulation.
-Each volume, whether a research tool, a family genealogy, or a historical reprint, is chosen for its enduring relevance and its ability to illuminate the lived experience of Appalachian people.
+Appalachian Press is the publishing division of Appalachian Genealogy & History, created to return the written heritage of the mountains to circulation.
+Whether a research tool, a family genealogy, or a historical reprint, each volume earns its place by its lasting relevance and its ability to illuminate the lived experience of Appalachian people.

-Our catalog includes annotated editions of rare regional histories, curated genealogical compilations, and newly commissioned works that expand the understanding of Appalachian life.
-Every publication is treated as both scholarship and stewardship, edited with precision, printed with care, and released with the intention of returning knowledge to the communities from which it came.
+The catalog includes annotated editions of rare regional histories, curated genealogical compilations, and newly commissioned works that expand the understanding of Appalachian life.
+Every publication is edited with precision and printed with care, released with the intent of returning knowledge to the communities it came from.

 The Press serves researchers, descendants, and readers who seek truth in the record itself.
-These are not just books.
-They are artifacts of memory, preserved and re-presented so that the voices of the mountains continue to speak.
+These books carry memory forward, preserved and re-presented so the voices of the mountains keep speaking.

 Annotated Historical Reprints